Pentatrate/Penta-s-Beattools/README.md

 for Beatblock

+PING ME FOR QUESTIONS/SUGGESTIONS/BUGS, I SHOULD ANSWER... eventually?

 ## Tools in Penta's Beattools
 1. Beatblock Text Generator using a spritesheet (Use K4kadu's unless you really need to use this one)
 2. Beatblock Untagger (single tag/all tags)